genmon/aboutfeeds/index.md

-**Subscribe** to websites and get the **latest content in one place.**
+Use feeds to **subscribe** to websites and get the **latest content in one place.**

-It's like subscribing to a podcast, or following a company on Facebook.
+**Feeds put you in control.** It's like subscribing to a podcast, or following a company on Facebook.
 You don't need to pay or hand over your email address.
 And you get the latest content without having to visit lots of sites, and without cluttering up your inbox.
+Had enough?
+Unsubscribe from the feed.

 You just need a special app called a **newsreader.**

 **This site explains how to get started.**

-# What is a feed?
+# 1. What is a feed? _a.k.a RSS.__

-A feed is also known as an _"RSS feed"_ or a _"web feed"_.
-The feed contains the latest content in a form that your **newsreader app** understands.
-(Your newsreader will check the feed automatically.)
+A feed is also known as a _"web feed"_ and the technical term (which you'll see a lot) is _"RSS feed."_ A feed contains the latest content in a form that your **newsreader app** understands.
+(Your newsreader checks the feed automatically, every few hours.)

-Lots of websites have feeds, mostly news sites and blogs.
+**Tons of websites already have feeds,** mostly news sites and blogs.
 You'll often see a link at the bottom of the page that says _"RSS"_ or an orange icon.
 The [Web Feed article](https://en.wikipedia.org/wiki/Web_feed) at Wikipedia has an example.

 Whenever you see a website with a feed, that means you can subscribe to that site.

-When you subscribe to only one site, you might say _"This doesn't save me much time."_ But when you end up subscribing to 10 or 20, you'll find that your newsreader becomes your regular place for news and to hear the latest.
+When you subscribe to only _one_ site, you might say _"This doesn't save me much time."_ But when you end up subscribing to 10 or 20, you'll find that your newsreader becomes your regular place for news and to hear the latest.

+You won't miss content _(unlike Facebook, there's no algorithm deciding to drop content from your feed unless the author pays)_ and it's spam-proof.
+Had enough?
+Just unsubscribe from the feed.

-# How do I get a newsreader app?
+# 2. How do I get a newsreader app?

-To subscribe to feeds, you'll need a newsreader app.
-A newsreader app feels a little like an email inbox, in that there is a list of all the latest content, or like Facebook in that there is a newsfeed from many different sources.
+**To subscribe to feeds, you'll need a newsreader app.** A newsreader app feels a little like an email ap, in that there is an inbox of all the latest content, or like Facebook in that there is a newsfeed from many different sources.

 There are many different newsreader apps to choose from.

-You can install an app on your phone or laptop, or you can use a newsreader app through a website.
+**You can install an app on your phone or laptop,** or you can use a newsreader app through a website.
 Here are three apps, in alphabetical order:

 * [Feedly](https://feedly.com) -- free up to 100 subscriptions.
 Web/Android/iOS.
 * [Inoreader](https://www.inoreader.com) -- free up to 150 subscriptions.
 Web/Android/iOS.